Most people don't really understand Search Engine Optimisation [SEO]

 - We're still extracting all of the different social media tweets that we can from 20,000 words.

-So you think about the volume of content, quality content that you can get from just your own team.
+So you think about the volume of content, and quality content that you can get from just your own team.
 You don't need to hire some outsourced copywriter to create content for you.
 You've got the expertise and you've got the knowledge.

 The backlink profile: how to measure your success